 - difficulty level = EASY to MODERATE

-- With significant weight loss, skirts get longer because the hips and rear-end don’t fill it out.
-You may need to shorten the skirt no matter what type of skate or dance you do.
+- With significant weight loss, ballroom dance dresses (whether short Latin skirts or ballgowns) get longer because the hips and rear-end don’t fill it out.
+You may need to shorten the skirt to look better and be an appropriate, safe length.

-- Shortening a skirt is seldom a pleasant venture for ballgowns because of all the boning, fishing line and crinoline in the hem.
+- However, shortening a skirt is seldom a pleasant venture for ballgowns because of all the boning, fishing line and crinoline in the hem.

-Latin, Country Western and Skate skirts with a lot of stones bordering the hem are also problematic.
+- Latin, Country and Skate skirts with a lot of stones bordering the hem are also problematic.
 (Check out this video to watch about why and how we shortened a Latin skirt.)

 - difficulty level = MODERATE to DIFFICULT (it can be very time-consuming.)

 Would you like more fitting training like this?

 This dress is for sale.
 If you are interested in possibly buying it, please contact Teresa directly at firstname.lastname@example.org

 1) TAKE IN THE SIDE, CENTER BACK or PRINCESS SEAMS

 Often, this entails removing lace and stones which makes it difficult and time-consuming.